CognitiveScale/cortex-python/README.md

 ```

 ## Run in local (out of cluster) environment:
 APIs working with secrets are protected to work inside of cluster only.
-To test/run them outside the cluster we need to mock them.
+To test/run them outside the cluster, you need to set them up locally the same way you would in a dedicated instance.
 Follow local [setup guide](local/README.md)

 ## Deprecations and Removals from cortex-client